Companies face fierce competition when it comes to attracting and retaining top talent.

 You can also set up rules that allow you to make certain steps conditional on the completion of others, or create conditions under which the workflow changes to include different steps (specific documents, training modules, lunch with a specific team member, introductory meetings, etc.) according to the individual’s department or role.

-Try frevvo’s employee onboarding software to see how easy it can be to create an onboarding process fit for the digital age.
+Try frevvo’s employee onboarding software free for 30 days to see how easy it can be to create an onboarding process fit for the digital age.